apguerrera/BokkyPooBahsDateTimeLibrary/README.md

 # BokkyPooBah's DateTime Library

-**Status: I'm currently trying to get this library audited, so don't use in production mode yet.
-Feedback welcome.**

 A gas-efficient Solidity date and time library.

 Instead of using loops and lookup tables, this date conversions library uses formulae to convert year/month/day hour:minute:second to a Unix timestamp and back.